JunchengDong0421/SakanaRM/README.md

 1. Make sure docker daemon process is running:
 `sudo dockerd`
 2. Check that port `8000` and `5000` on target machine are not occupied: please Google for solutions.
-3. Start your CDN services first, if SakanaCDN (current directory is *SakanaCDN/*):
+3. Start your Storage services first, if SakanaStorage (current directory is *SakanaStorage/*):
 `sudo docker compose up --build`
 4. Start SakanaRM services (current directory is *SakanaRM/*):
 `sudo docker compose up --build`